 As for the Palestinian Journalists Syndicate, the author discusses its role, division and the gaps plaguing it.
 Then the author concludes that the Palestinian media is subject to control methods that greatly limit its mobility, making it difficult to provide people with information.
 Hence, it leads to depriving citizens of their simple right of free access to information, and prevents them from having an opinion and contributing actively in decision-making.

-This study is a academic study that was published in the Arabic book of al-Zaytouna “The Palestinian National Authority: A Study of the Experience and Performance 1994-2013,” edited by Dr. Mohsen Mohammad Saleh, 2014.
+This study is a academic study that was published in the Arabic book of al-Zaytouna “The Palestinian National Authority: A Study of the Experience and Performance 1994-2013,” edited by Prof. Dr. Mohsen Mohammad Saleh, 2014.

 The study is available in Word & Pdf format.